EFL - ESL activities and games for teaching the past simple negative

 More A2 level ESL lesson plans

 Our suggested next lesson is past simple: questions with be.
 If you've found these materials useful, be sure to check out our full list of elementary ESL lesson plans, A2 Lower and A2 Upper.
 For other levels, have a look at our complete selection of EFL - ESL lesson plans.
-If you use an Android device, try out the TEFL Handbook app.
+If you use an iOS or Android device, try out the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our ESL resources, making it easier to use in class.